AnthonyMichaelTDM/my-crispy-arcolinux-configs/README.md

 don't copy my autostart.sh file over your own unless you know what you're doing, same goes for the sxhk folder (which manages hotkeys on arco linux)

+## for the scripts
+each script should have its own readme, read that for usage instructions, documentation, usage, etc.

 ## misc info
 -There are pictures of these configs in action in the Wiki tab

 -also, you can find the image i used as my desktop background in the SDDM folder, named 'background.jpg'

 -if you have any suggestions, feel free to let me know in the issues tab